-When you make it to 5pm and haven’t yelled at anyone, thought someone was insane or bit your nails all the way down, it was a good day.
-Sometimes you think you are going to hit that low mark you have set as to what constitutes a good then.
-You look at your fit bit for the time and you think you are free from the crazy.
+When you make it to 5pm and haven’t yelled at anyone, thought someone was insane, or managed to not bite your nails all the way down, it was a good day.
+Sometimes you look at your fit bit for the time and you think you are free from the crazy.
 Then you admittedly do a stupid thing.
 You read that last email that just came in.
 You re-read it.

 You start to bite your nails and your blood starts boiling.
 Your brow furrows (ultimately causing you to buy more beauty serum).
 You get distracted and don’t take in the beauty and sorrow around you.
 If only, if only, you hadn’t read that email.
 You remind yourself stupidity can happen at any time.
 Why fall prey to the last minute ridiculousness and evil vanity of others?